Hypnosis & Hypnotherapy

 I was still a naturalist when I began Seminary.
 What I came to realize most of all in that program was that religion and faith was a language that people of goodwill have used to understand themselves and each other.
 However I feel about any religion in particular, I found that I could respect the tradition.
 And that opened a door.

 Within a few years I was ordained and in public ministry in Seattle.
-I soon started working for the denomination regionally.
+I soon started working for my denomination regionally.
 Then, in an exciting opportunity, I was invited to be the executive minister over continental Europe and Eurasia.
 It was an amazing adventure.
 One that was cut short by an abusive coworker who had the protection of the chain of command.
-Within two years I went from being the best minister I had ever been to a husk of a person - suffering a nervous breakdown, devastating loss of sense of self worth, and desperate to escape.
+Within two years I went from being the best minister I had ever been to a husk of a person - suffering a nervous breakdown, devastating loss of sense of self-worth, and desperate to escape.
 I left that position, losing our home, career, and new friends in the process, and returned to Seattle a broken person.

 One beautiful thing that came out of that time was our first daughter.
 Then two years later, twins.
 They are angels (most of the time) and really lovely little persons.